Olga, Tatiana, Maria, and Anastasia, Grand Duchesses of Russia

 Grand Duchess Olga Nikolaevna of Russia

-Olga was a big baby, 10 pounds/4.5 kg, and gave her mother some trouble during delivery.
+Olga was a big baby, 10 pounds/4.5 kg, and caused her mother some trouble during delivery.
 She was born on November 15, 1895, at Alexander Palace in Tsarskoye Selo, located just south of St. Petersburg, Russia, where Alexander Palace and the larger Catherine Palace, the two summer palaces, are located.
 Olga was christened eleven days after her birth, on her parents’ first wedding anniversary, at the church in the Catherine Palace, with her paternal grandmother Empress Maria Feodorovna (born Princess Dagmar of Denmark) and her paternal great-uncle Grand Duke Vladimir Alexandrovich as her godparents.

 In September 1896, Olga traveled with her parents to Balmoral Castle in Scotland to visit her great-grandmother Queen Victoria of the United Kingdom.